gayatrig19/the-unplugged-club/README.md

 ## Acknowledgements

 - I would like to thank my mentor, Ronan McClelland, for his guidance, moral support, encouragement and crucial suggestions during the project.
-- I would like to thank my husband Siddharth Dighe for his guidance and moral support and for reviewing my work actively, getting involved  in the discussions for website ideas and designs.
+- I would like to thank my husband, Siddharth Dighe, for his support and for reviewing my work actively, getting involved  in the discussions for website ideas and designs.
 - Thank you Slack Community for answering all my questions and doubts.